2014 Kaohsiung gas explosions: Relief efforts

 Taipei Mayor Hau Lung-pin offered NT$200,000 to the families of the blast victims.
 Sean Lien and Ko Wen-je, candidates for Mayor of Taipei in the upcoming municipal elections on 29 November 2014, donated NT$2,000,000 and NT$400,000 respectively.
 In a joint statement, five leaders from the DPP-controlled counties and municipality pledged to donate one month of their salary to the blast victims, which are Chiayi County Magistrate Helen Chang, Pingtung County Magistrate Tsao Chi-hung, Yilan County Magistrate Lin Tsung-hsien, Yunlin County Magistrate Su Chih-fen and Tainan City Mayor William Lai.

 Taiwanese singers such as Kenji Wu, Mayday, and Peter Ho and Chinese mainland singer Ding Dang joined the public in giving donations to support the blast victims, since many of their relatives also live in Kaohsiung.

 The Ministry of Culture launched a poetry drive to honor the blast victims posted on the ministry's Facebook page.
 Culture Minister Lung Ying-tai herself contributed a poem entitled If I Had Known Earlier (如果早知道).

-The Ministry of Health and Welfare has been providing services to hold counselings to help residents to go through posttraumatic stress disorder by mobilizing medical personnel and social workers to the affected district areas.
+The Ministry of Health and Welfare has been providing services to hold counseling to help residents to go through posttraumatic stress disorder by mobilizing medical personnel and social workers to the affected district areas.
 The services will be in place for the next two to three months.

 Despite the donations and support Kaohsiung had received, many victims complained that they had to wait in line for more than two hours to get them.
 Some people were also caught on camera pretending that they were the explosion victims or taking turns in group to get the donations several times more than what they were supposed to get.